alyssadarakdjian/Boujee-on-a-Budget-3.0/README.md

 python app.py

 ** Note **
-I included a empty data/ folder with an example .csv file and a empty plots/ folder to start with
+I included a empty data/ folder with an example .csv file to test.
+User will need to create an empty plots/ folder

 Structure of Code